abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 What is logic
 ===

 Logic is the science of the *possible*.
 As such, it is at the root of all other sciences, all of which are sciences of the *actual*, i.e. that which really exists.
 For example, if science explains how our universe works then logic is the part of the description which is also applicable to any other universe that is *possible to exist*.
+A scientific theory aims to be consistent with both itself and observations, while a logical theory only needs to be consistent with itself.

 Logic studies the *rules* by which knowing one thing leads you to conclude (or *prove*) that some other thing is also true, regardless of the things' domain (e.g. scientific discipline) and by only referring to their form.